 Audit findings as required in section 95987(e)(1)(D) through (F).

-The Offset Project Registry must review each detailed verification report provided in section 95977.1(b)(3)(R)(4.)(a.) for completeness and accuracy and to ensure it meets the requirements of section 95977.1(b)(3)(R)(4.)(a.) before accepting the associated Offset Verification Statement for the Offset Project Data Report and issuing registry offset credits.
+The Offset Project Registry must review each detailed verification report provided in section 95977.1(b)(3)(R)4.a. for completeness and accuracy and to ensure it meets the requirements of section 95977.1(b)(3)(R)4.a. before accepting the associated Offset Verification Statement for the Offset Project Data Report and, as applicable, issuing registry offset credits.
+The Offset Project Registry may make requests for additional information and deny verification approval as prescribed in section 95980.1(d) regardless of whether the offset verification services would result in registry offset credit issuance.
 The Offset Project Registry must maintain a log of all issues raised during its review of a detailed verification report and the corresponding Offset Project Data Report and Offset Verification Statement and how the issues are resolved.
-Within three working days of issuing registry offset credits, the Offset Project Registry must provide the following to ARB:
+Within three working days of issuing registry offset credits or otherwise concluding its review of a detailed verification report for offset verification services that do not result in issuing registry offset credits, the Offset Project Registry must provide the following to CARB:

-The attestations required in sections 95976(d)(7), 95977.1(b)(3)(R)4.b., 95977.1(b)(3)(R)4.e., 95977.1(b)(3)(R)4.f., and any in the applicable Compliance Offset Protocol;
+The attestations required in sections 95976(d)(1), 95977.1(b)(3)(R)4.b., 95977.1(b)(3)(R)4.e., 95977.1(b)(3)(R)4.f., and any in the applicable Compliance Offset Protocol;